keithters/elasticbeanstalk-mysql-rds-flask/README.md

 elasticbeanstalk-mysql-rds-flask
 ================================

+**NOTE: This is old, and there are better ways do deploy things like this now.**

 A Simple Flask (python) base application using Amazon Elastic Beanstalk with an Amazon MySQL RDS.
 Follow the instructions below to get up and running.